 While the benefits for those who use API-based business model are quite clear, companies may question why they should bother providing an API and why some companies provide them for free.
 The purposes of making your own API are the following:

 Create a new revenue stream and improve business performance.
 The first and very obvious reason for creating an API is to get an additional revenue stream.
 There are several possible monetization models.
+What’s more, you open up the possibility for other people to create something really groundbreaking on the basis of your product.

 Make products less complex.
 Assume you provide a complex SaaS solution that has wide functionality.
 But some users need only one or two features and don’t want to pay for the whole product.
 In this case, thanks to APIs, you can offer your customers only the functionality they want.